a blonde woman in a sweater standing near a remote lake in the woods

 What is the dative case?

-The dative case is one of the six cases in Russian, the others being nominative, genitive, accusative, instrumental, and prepositional.
+The dative case is one of the six s in Russian, the others being nominative, genitive, accusative, instrumental, and prepositional.
 In Russian, a noun’s “case” is determined by the role it plays in a sentence and that case will, in turn, determine the endings the noun will have.

-A noun or pronoun that is the indirect object of a sentence will be dative.
+A noun or pronoun that is the of a sentence will be dative.
 These are usually nouns that, in English, might follow “to” or “for.”
 However, there are a few other situations where you’ll use the dative case as well.
 Any dative noun or pronoun will receive dative endings and will be described by dative adjectives.

 How to form the dative case in Russian?